focustense/StardewFishingSea/README.md

 ### Improved Bubbles

 > *"Ah, the exact center of the Atlantic Ocean.
 This seems the logical place for fish to congregate!"*
->     -- Professor Hubert J. Farnsworth
+>     -- Prof. Hubert J. Farnsworth

 [Fishing bubbles](https://stardewvalleywiki.com/Fishing#Bubbles), internally called "splash points", cause fish to bite 4 times faster.
 This is immensely useful in the early game, when you cannot use spinners and might not have access to high-quality bait (or any bait at all), and when you are trying to level-up your fishing skill.
 However, the location and duration of these splash points is randomized, and to maximize catches/profits, you must consider whether the extra catches from one will be worth the time to walk back and forth and possibly have lower-quality catches.